An introduction to the “Hard Roads to Shu”, their environment, history, and adventures since ancient times

 “The road to Hanchung (from Xi’an) takes 13 days, 7 by arduous hills and cliffs, as previously described by Fr.
 Martino.
 I do not think the world has any others with this sort of route.
 There are balconies on poles for up to 25 Li, there are also many bridges and roads clinging to the rocks and rivers and supported with timbers at the base of the mountains.
 Some of the rivers go to the Han River, others to the Hoei (Wei), which in the north enters the Hoang ho (Yellow River or Huang He).”

 Fr.
 Brollo also recorded a more detailed description of the stages of the road to Hanzhong that was no doubt aimed at helping others to plan and make the journey.
-Out of this period came a book by Jean-Baptiste du Halde [R.19] in 1736 that provides an extended summary of the Jesuit observations of the day, including the story of Fr. Étienne Faber and summaries of the Plank Roads.
-But soon after this time the orders fell out and following the “Chinese Rites Controversy” the missions were generally unwelcome in China until the 19th Century.
+Out of this later period in 1736 came the summary of Jesuit achievements by Jean-Baptiste du Halde [R.19] that includes the Jesuit observations of the day, including the story of Fr. Étienne Faber, summaries of the Plank Roads and the Kangxi Maps [W.12].
+But after this time the orders fought each other and following the “Chinese Rites Controversy” the missions were generally unwelcome in China until the 19th Century.
 After the Opium Wars between 1842 and 1860, the Vincentian l’Abbé Armand David came to the Han River in 1873 and published the findings of his journey in “Journal de Mon Troisième Voyage d’Exploration dans L’Empire Chinois” [R.20].
-L’Abbé Armand David CM was a naturalist missionary as well as traveller and recorded the Qinling wildlife as well as geology and observations of China before embarking by boat down the Han River to Hankou.
-The later founding and development of a Franciscan mission at Guluba in Chenggu County was a also significant event at this time.
+L’Abbé Armand David CM was a naturalist missionary as well as traveller and recorded the Qinling wildlife as well as geology and observations of China [W.13] before embarking by boat down the Han River to Hankou.
+The later founding and development of a Franciscan mission at Guluba in Chenggu County was also a significant event at this time.
 Guluba had been the site of a Christian Church since Fr. Étienne Faber visited Hanzhong.
 In 1888 Guluba was expanded into a fortified settlement by Italian missionaries who remained there for another 50 years.
 The involvement of Catholic Missionaries with the Qinling and Ba Mountain roads adds important information to the tales of other travellers and material such as the letters collected in Wyngaert’s “Sinica Franciscana” [R.21] have provided us with early western views of the Plank Roads.
 A document has been written to outline this history as it relates to the Shu roads with focus on the Han River and it can be accessed by the Web link at [W.9]

 Alexander Wylie travelled from Chengdu in Sichuan to Da’an in Shaanxi along the Jinniu Road.
 He wrote a paper called “Notes of a Journey from Ching-Too to Hankow” which was published in the Proceedings of the Royal Geographical Society of London in 1869 [R.22].
 In the paper he described the geography of inland China and its roads and the waterways.
 He also listed places visited to village level and paid special attention to river traffic.
 His account drew praise from Ferdinand von Richthofen (see below), another early traveller, who instead of describing the road to Chengdu from the Han Valley using his own observations referred readers to Alexander Wylie’s paper.
 The places Wylie visited along the way have been collected in a number of documents and a Web Page has been created with a general description of his journey and access to the related materials.
 It can be found at web reference [W.10].
 These materials have been supplemented by findings and materials collected during a field visit in 2012.
 As described in [R.22], after they reached Da’an on the upper Han River in Shaanxi, Wylie and his party made significant use of river transport to travel to Hanzhong and then to return to Hankou on the Yangzte River (from where they had started).
 However, to avoid a dangerous and rapid-filled section of the river between Yangxian and Shiquan, they went overland using an important linking road through the Han Basin.
 The route went from Hanzhong to Xixiang and on to Shiquan and is discussed in more detail documents which can also be found at [W.10].
 The field visit included a visit to a working Mosque in Shahe Kan where Wylie had reported a well-established local Muslim population.